c0stya/trre/README.md

 # TRRE: transductive regular expressions

 #### TLDR: It is an extension of the regular expressions for text editing and a `grep`-like command line tool.
-#### It is a prototype.
+#### It is a PROTOTYPE.
 Do not use in production.

 ## Intro

 ![automata](docs/automata.png)

 Regular expressions is a great tool for searching patterns in text.
 But I always found it unnatural for text editing.
 The *group* logic works as a post-processor and can be complicated.
 Here I propose an extension to the regular expression language for pattern matching and text modification.
-I call it transductive regular expressions or simply `trre`.
+I call it **transductive regular expressions** or simply **`trre`**.

-It is similar to the normal regex language with addtional of symbol `:`.
-The simplest form of `trre` is `a:b` where `a`, `b` are characters.
-It will change symbol `a` to symbol `b`.
-I call this pair a `transductive pair` or simply `transduction`.
+It  introduces the `:` symbol to define transformations.
+The simplest form is `a:b`, which replaces a with b.
+I call this a `transductive pair` or `transduction`.

-To demonstrate the concept there is a command line tool `trre`.
+To demonstrate the concept, I have created a command line tool `trre`.
 It feels similar to the `grep -E` command.

 ## Examples

 ### Basics

-To change `cat` to `dog` we can write the following transductive regular expression:
+To change `cat` to `dog` we use the following expression:

 ```bash
 $ echo 'cat' | trre 'c:da:ot:g'
 dog
 ```

-We can write the same in a more readable way:
+A more readable version:

 ```bash
 $ echo 'cat' | trre '(cat):(dog)'
 dog
 ```

-Next, we can use it like `sed` to scan through a string and replace all the matches:
+It can be used like `sed` to replace all matches in a string:

 ```bash
 $ echo 'Mary had a little lamb.' | trre '(lamb):(cat)'